justincmfong/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 > Note: Superuser privileges (`sudo`) are required due to the use of real time threads in the application.

 ### Monitoring the program
-The first terminal window should display CAN messages on VCAN from the `EXOTestMachine_APP_NOROBOT` application output.
+The first terminal window should display CAN messages on VCAN from the `ExoTestMachine_APP_NOROBOT` application output.
 On startup init PDO messaging should be sent and appear as follows:
 ```bash
 vcan0 704 [1] 00
 vcan0 184 [2] 00 00 # PDO message